AmandeepTomar/KotlinCoroutinesExamples/README.md

 - Allow a data source to create and return channel
 - `produce{}`
 - `consumenEach()` -> we are getting each element.
+- there is no limit on capacity form channel
 #### <B>Pipelines</B>
 - Where one channel output is given as an input to another channel.
 - One coroutine producing infinite set of values